evercoinx/meme-tools/README.md

         - `TOKEN_TELEGRAM_URI` (Defaults to _""_)
         - `TOKEN_TAGS` (Defaults to _"meme"_)

-8. Run these commands to rename token key pair and storage files:
+8. Run this command to check the configuration:

     ```bash
+    yarn get-config
+    ```

+9. Run these commands to rename token key pair and storage files:

+    ```bash
     yarn rename-token-files && yarn get-funds:main
     ```

-9. Run these commands to create the token mint:
+10. Run these commands to create the token mint:

     ```bash
     yarn create-mint && yarn get-mint && yarn get-funds:main
     ```

-10. Run these commands to open a Raydium CPMM pool:
+11. Run these commands to open a Raydium CPMM pool:

     ```bash
     yarn open-pool:raydium && yarn get-pool:raydium && yarn get-funds:main
     ```

-11. Lock the pool liquidity on [UNCX](https://solana.uncx.network/lockers/manage/locker) for 3 days.
+12. Lock the pool liquidity on [UNCX](https://solana.uncx.network/lockers/manage/locker) for 3 days.

-12. Run this command to start trading in this pool:
+13. Run this command to start trading in this pool:

     ```bash
     yarn trade:raydium
     ```

-13. Fill in the forms and pay to update token information on these platforms:
+14. Fill in the forms and pay to update token information on these platforms:

 - [Dex Screener](https://marketplace.dexscreener.com/product/token-info/order)
 - [Dex Tools](https://www.dextools.io/marketplace/en/create-socials)